Argus Media Limited Modern Slavery Statement

-This statement sets out the steps that Argus Media Limited and its group companies ("the Argus Group") have taken to ensure that slavery and human trafficking are not taking place in our business or amongst our suppliers.
+This statement sets out the steps that Argus Media Limited and its group companies (the "Argus Group") have taken to ensure that slavery and human trafficking are not taking place in our business or amongst our suppliers.

 Argus' structure and business

 We are a provider of news and price information, consulting and conference services related to physical energy and other commodities.
 Argus Media Limited is the parent company and the Argus Group has offices globally in key centres for the commodity markets.
-The ultimate parent company for Argus is Fleet Topco Limited and all the entities within the group structure adhere to this statement.
+The ultimate parent company for the Argus Group is Fleet Topco Limited and all the entities within the group structure adhere to this statement.

 All Directors have been briefed on the subject of Modern Slavery.